2006 League of Ireland First Division: Overview

 In March 2006 it was announced that the League of Ireland and the Football Association of Ireland would be merging.
 As part of this arrangement the league would be restructured and membership of the 2007 Premier Division and 2007 First Division would be decided by an Independent Assessment Group chaired by a former FAI honorary secretary, Des Casey.
 Clubs would be assessed on their past five season record in the league.
 Crucially though, clubs would also be graded on off-field criteria, including attendance, infrastructure, governance, strategic planning, finance, youth development and marketing.
 This decision would have a considerable impact on the 2006 First Division which began on March 10 and finished on November 18.
 The season developed into three-way battle between Shamrock Rovers, Dundalk and Galway United.
 Shamrock Rovers eventually emerged as champions while Dundalk finished second and went on to defeat Waterford United in a promotion/relegation play-off.
 However it was subsequently announced that Dundalk had failed to meet the Independent Assessment Group criteria and they would not be promoted to the Premier Division and that third placed Galway United would be promoted instead.
 The decision proved to be controversial and Dundalk were particularly aggrieved.
-On 13 December, Mark Kavanagh, a Dundalk fan protesting the decision entered the FAI's headquarters in Merrion Square and allegedly threatened to set himself on fire after pouring petrol on his head and on furniture in the offices and reception area.
+On 13 December, Mark 'Maxi' Kavanagh, a Dundalk fan protesting the decision entered the FAI's headquarters in Merrion Square and allegedly threatened to set himself on fire after pouring petrol on his head and on furniture in the offices and reception area.
 He gave up the protest after obtaining a meeting with Dundalk manager John Gill.
 Dundalk eventually accepted the FAI decision and remained in the First Division.